flonatel/pipexec/README.md

 Also here *pipexec* comes in: it starts up processes piped together, acts like a single process and supports pid file handling.

-# Details #
-With *pipexec* it is possible to build up a hole graph of commands connected by arbitrary pipes as edges.

-*pipexec* was designed to handle a hole pipe of commands to behave like a single command.

-During start-up *pipexec* fork() / pipe() / exec() the passed in commands.
-When *pipexec* receives a SIGTERM, SIGQUIT or SIGINT it stops the whole pipe and itself.
-When *pipexec* received a SIGHUP the pipe of commands is restarted.
-When one command in the pipe exits with a signal, the pipe of commands is restarted.

 # Usage
     $ ./pipexec -h
     pipexec version 2.1